gabigarms/BT5153-Final-Project/README.md

 ### 2.1 Data Preprocessing
 To enhance our model training process, we performed geometric transformations on the original dataset to double the total number of training images to 3,390 and validation images to 1,004 and preserved the same class balances; no augmentation was done for test data.

+The following transformation techniques were used:
+- `Rotate`: Random rotations between -10° and 10°, to mimic head tilting and rotation.
+- `ShiftScaleRotate`: A combination of shifting and scaling (without rotate), for robustness against positional and size variations.
+- `HorizontalFlip`: Flips the image horizontally (left to right).
+- `ElasticTransform`: Elastic transformations, introducing non-linear deformations for mimicking real-world scanning inconsistencies.

+To run our codes successfully, kindly use the augmented datasets:
 - [Train dataset](https://drive.google.com/file/d/1Ig4FwFcuzyBOhBFz3Av3DSEsFtFV13yb/view?usp=sharing)
 - [Valid dataset](https://drive.google.com/file/d/1FxnLwNuHN1birGh24sTV5eR4bIRS75rx/view?usp=sharing)
 - [Test dataset](https://drive.google.com/file/d/1Ru6gLRWap6_s2wWCrBTmIEvDrnjKbhGo/view?usp=drive_link)

-**To run our codes successfully, kindly use the above datasets.**

-The following augmentation techniques were used:
-- `Rotate`: Random rotations between -10° and 10°, to
-mimic head tilting and rotation.
-- `ShiftScaleRotate`: A combination of shifting and scaling (without rotate), for robustness against positional and size variations.
-- `HorizontalFlip`: Flips the image horizontally (left to right).
-- `ElasticTransform`: Elastic transformations, introducing non-linear deformations for mimicking real-world scanning inconsistencies.

 ## 3. Models
 We utilized three models for our analysis: